 Colorado: Grand Lake

 Colorado’s Grand Lake, the largest lake in Colorado, is located in the headwaters of the Colorado River near the entrance to Rocky Mountain National Park, providing the perfect jumping-off point for a lake and mountain vacation.
 There are lots of boat rental options — including kayaks, fishing boats and pontoon boats — as well as swimming, hiking and some historical points of interest.
-Being only a two-hour drive from Denver also means that flying and then renting a car is a realistic option (depending on weather and traffic) if you only have time for a long weekend trip.

 Connecticut: Candlewood Lake